doomdagadiggiedahdah/blog/content/blog/master-as-the-needle.md

-# The Master as the Needle
+# the master as the needle

 "Tell me and I'll forget, show me I'll remember, involve me and I'll understand."

 There's a critical line between technological capability and genuine understanding, can you truly comprehend something without wrestling with its complexity?
 The phrase 'those who do the work receive the learning' is more than a platitude; it's a commitment to technologically influenced thinking, where AI becomes a tool for insight, not a replacement for understanding.

-## The Core Learning Strategy
+## the core learning strategy

 My approach is simple, and deliberate: use LLMs to generate working code for projects, and then dive deep to understand why and how that code works under the hood.